liuch37/detectron2-pipelines/README.md

 # detectron2-pipelines
-Customized training/inference/evaluation pipelines using Detectron2 API developed by Facebook AI Research [1].
+Customized train/inference/evaluation pipelines using Detectron2 API developed by Facebook AI Research [1], supporting customized datasets.

 ## Installation
 If you are using MacOS: